hubmapconsortium/hubmap-data-portal/README.md

 To experiment with local modifications to the development Docker container, see [the docs](docker/dev-local-example/README.md).

+See the [nginx README](docker/prod/nginx/README.md) for more detail on the configuration of that container.
 </details>

 ### Running in production via `docker-compose`